 Station Analytics and Remote Administration is the only charging station management system that is built with ease-of-use and future-proof standards at its heart.

 We built Sara to make managing and monitoring charging points easier and more effective.
 Sara gathers valuable, intelligent, and accurate data, which gives you the most up-to-date information on your network and allows you to run it smoothly.
 Its user-centric design allows you to easily harness the full monitoring and management capabilities of OCPP 2.x and ISO 15118.

-Whether you operate hundreds or thousands of charging stations, with Sara's powerful control center you always keep a perfect overview and can assign roles and access rights for each activity and person.
+Whether you operate hundreds or thousands of charging stations, with Sara's powerful control centre you always keep a perfect overview and can assign roles and access rights for each activity and person.

 Sara’s features are split into three different types of activities:

 If any errors occur, Sara instantly notifies you on customisable channels.
 These errors are categorised by severity.
 Highlighted network issues and malfunctions for rapid and proactive trouble-shooting can be allocated to specific engineers.